GoGoCarl/paperclip-cloudinary/README.md

 At this stage, not all of the API has been exposed for Cloudinary, so if it seems you can't quite leverage all of Cloudinary's functionality yet, that's why.

+Note: Cloudinary also supports CarrierWave, and will probably be more consistently maintained going forward.
+But if you are distinctively looking for a paperclip-based solution, this gem is for you.

 ## Installation